 - The LGBCE review was completed in April 2017, with the changes confirmed in the final recommendations

-- Final Ward boundary amendments produced by LGBCE can be seen at https://www.lgbce.org.uk/__dat... work is an ongoing process.
+- Final Ward boundary amendments produced by LGBCE can be seen on their website.
+Work is ongoing.
 1500 additional voters are to be linked with the LLPG and daily checks on properties submitted to the LLPG team from the Electoral Registration team.
 This is together with the need to verify the locations of properties

 - Promotion and increased awareness of the LLPG amongst councillors

 Polling districts will be completed by November 2017.
 This includes ensuring all voters are allocated to the correct district.
 The Unique Property Reference Number (UPRN) linkage with LLPG Polling districts needs to be redrawn to fit the new ward boundaries.
 Each ward contains several polling districts, where electors go to vote and so it is important to ensure that wards are split evenly.